Marie-Dominique Philippe

-Marie-Dominique Philippe (8 September 1912 in Nord (French department) – 26 August 2006 in Loire) was a Dominican philosopher and theologian.
+Marie-Dominique Philippe, OP (8 September 1912 in Nord (French department) – 26 August 2006 in Loire) was a Dominican philosopher and theologian.

 He was ordained in 1936.
 He was a professor of philosophy at the University of Fribourg from 1945 to 1982 where he held the chair of Metaphysics.
-Before the alleged sexual allegations, he was considered one of the most important French catholic theologians after Vatican II.
-While remaining a Dominican friar he founded the Community of St. John in 1975.
-In 2013, the Prior General, Br.
-Thomas Joachim, made known the first complaints of sexual abus against fr.
-Philippe.
+Before becoming the subject of sexual allegations, he was considered one of the most important French Catholic theologians after Vatican II.
+While remaining a Dominican friar, he founded the Community of St. John in 1975.
+In 2013, the community's prior general, Br.
+Thomas Joachim, made known the first complaints of sexual abuse against Philippe.

 Life

 Marie-Dominique Philippe was born on 8 September 1912 at Cysoing, France, the eighth of twelve children.
 From the age of six, Philippe read for his uncle, Dominican Father Peter Thomas Dehau, who was going blind.
 After having completed his secondary education with the Jesuits at Lille, he entered the Order of Preachers (the Dominicans) in November 1930 at Amiens.
 He pronounced his religious vows in November 1931, and pursued his studies in philosophy and theology at the Saulchoir in Kain (Belgium) from 1931 to 1938.
 He was ordained priest in July 1936.
 Having first graduated in philosophy ("Wisdom in Aristotle" being the subject of his lectorat dissertation) he went on to complete a doctorate in theology.

 After obtaining an additional diploma of Higher Studies, he taught philosophy and theology at the Saulchoir at Étiolles (the Dominican House of Studies of the Paris Province) from 1939 to 1945 and again from 1951 to 1962, and philosophy at the University of Fribourg (Switzerland) from 1945 to 1982.
 From 1982 until two months before his death on 26 August 2006, he continued teaching philosophy and theology at the houses of studies of the Congregation of Saint John in France.